dimitarch/strategic-fl-sim/README.md

 ## Demos and Experiments

-The framework includes ready-to-use demo Jupyter notebooks for the three datasets---FeMNIST, Shakespeare and Sent140/Twitter.
+The framework includes ready-to-use demo Jupyter notebooks for the three datasets---FeMNIST, Shakespeare and Sent140/Twitter (all generated from [LEAF](https://leaf.cmu.edu)).
 We also include example experiments with config management, ready for scheduling on GPU clusters.

 ### Data

-Download a compressed folder of the data files from [here](https://drive.google.com/file/d/1imILs8cKVf_ex3t3DpvGz7aoaugAjO4M/view?usp=sharing).
-We use the [LEAF](https://leaf.cmu.edu) datasets with some postprocessing to make them more uniform for loading in Python.
-Unzip and place in the base directory of the repo.
+We use the [LEAF](https://leaf.cmu.edu) datasets, and we use the following command from their toolkit for generating the data: ```./preprocess.sh -s niid --sf 1.0 -k 0 --tf 0.8 -t sample```.

 ### FEMNIST
 - **Task**: Handwritten character recognition (62 classes)